Tecmo Stackers: Gameplay

+Development

+Tecmo Stackers was developed by Tecmo for arcades, and later ported to other consoles.
+The mechanic where blocks "stretch like slime" was conceived by Hiroaki Matsui.

 Reception

 Tecmo Stackers received mostly mixed reviews.
 GamePro called it "a highly addictive, Tetris-style puzzle game that's easy enough for anyone to play, yet complex enough to transfix even the best gamers for hours at a time."
 However, they criticized that the single-player mode is dull and easy, the visual of the blocks stretching out to grab other blocks is "disturbing", and the music is annoying enough to "[make] you want to rip the speakers out of your TV."
 They gave it a 4.5 out of 5 for both control and fun factor, but a 3.0 for graphics and a 2.0 for sound.
 Dan Hsu of Electronic Gaming Monthly likewise found the block stretching disturbing, and co-reviewer echoed GamePro's strong criticism of the music.
 Both Hsu and John Ricciardi described it as a second-rate Puyo Puyo clone, and Sushi-X, while likening it instead to Columns but with more technique, agreed that chain reactions are mindlessly easy to accomplish.
-Contradicting both EGM and GamePro, the reviewer for IGN said that the music is great, and that he found the block stretching animation "strangely arousing".
-He also highly praised the gameplay in both single-player and multiplayer, but also remarked that the game didn't differentiate itself enough from other Tetris-like games, though it would be enough to satisfy fans of the genre.
+Contradicting both EGM and GamePro, the reviewer for IGN said that the music is great.
+They also highly praised the gameplay in both single-player and multiplayer, but also remarked that the game didn't differentiate itself enough from other Tetris-like games, though it would be enough to satisfy fans of the genre.